smy1/swlab/python/README.md

 - `attempts`: If this is the first attempt to sync and overlay videos, enter `1`.
 The function will ignore the argument given to the parameter `corr` (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - `bgcam`: Stands for "background-camera".
 Enter the name of the video that will be used as the "base" of the composite video.
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
 These base videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 1 below).
 - `topcam`: Stands for "top-camera".
 Enter the name of the video that will be overlaid on top of the base video.
 In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video to create a composite video.
 These top videos should be stored together with the base videos.
-- `newname`: Enter the name of the composite video.
+- `newname`: Give the composite video a new name.
 In this example, the video that is created will be named "OMI" (which stands for "omission task").
 - `propsize`: Stands for "proportion-size".
 How small should be top video be?
 In this example, `0.25` means 25% of its original size.
 - `dur`: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - `excel`: Enter the path and name of the relevant Excel file.
 In this example, the Excel file is "example_overlay.xlsx" and is stored in the main project folder.